Welcome to the Lewis Lab in the Department of Biology at Syracuse University

 The Lewis Lab explores multiple areas of biology, including specification and patterning of spinal cord interneurons, formation of functional neuronal circuitry, evolution of spinal cord patterning and function, dorsal-ventral neural tube patterning, and zebrafish development.

-For example, Associate Professor Kate Lewis and her research team use genetics, cell biology, and developmental biology to determine which regulatory genes are expressed by particular types of nerve cells or neurons and the roles of these genes in determining the specific functional characteristics of these cells.
+For example, Professor Kate Lewis and her research team use genetics, cell biology, and developmental biology to determine which regulatory genes are expressed by particular types of nerve cells or neurons and the roles of these genes in determining the specific functional characteristics of these cells.